Dey Pray!

 READ ALSO: REDEEMED – Episode 1

 Well, not exactly… visit.
-She had a function in Ibadan and as the proper mum she is, she thought it fantastic to pass the night with you.
+She had a function in Ibadan and as the proper mum she is, she thought it fantastic to spend the night with you.
 I mean, why not?
 Why should she pass the night in her cousin’s big family house in Aerodrome Estate, where she’d be treated like the royalty she is and given a plush comfortable guest room to herself when she has a daughter with a studio apartment and a queen-sized bed?
 She had to eat ounje omo (the reward of parenting).
-Of course, you don’t understand the logic but who are you to refuse even if it’s her comfort you’re thinking of?
+Of course, you didn’t understand the logic but who are you to refuse even if it’s her comfort you were thinking of?

 She arrived on Thursday evening, fagged out, and barely had time to gist with you before she gave in to the sweet embrace of sleep.
 Then came the shriek.
 It was particularly loud tonight.
 Or maybe not.
 It probably felt louder because of the way your mum jolted from her sleep.
 The songs then followed, or maybe chants.
-You aren’t quite sure.
-Referring to it as chants make it seem diabolical and you’re pretty sure that isn’t the case because come on, have you seen those ladies?
+You weren’t quite sure.
+Referring to it as chants makes it seem diabolical and you were pretty sure that wasn’t the case because come on, have you seen those ladies?
 Beautiful corporate ladies with flair and class.
 You’ve communicated with them a few times.
-One is in HR, another, a marketing exec with a multinational company, and the third is a writer.
+One is in HR, another is a marketing exec with a multinational company, and the third is a writer.
 What spells class better than that?

-Your mum sits up in bed when she realized the noise was going to continue, you know that because you can feel the bed dip where she sat.
+Your mum sat up in bed when she realized the noise was going to continue, you know that because you can feel the bed dip where she sat.
 Now, you can’t remedy the situation by plugging in your earphones because of course, your mum wouldn’t hear of it.
-She could say it causes cancer of the ears for all the broadcast messages she reads – and sends to you – on WhatsApp.
+She could say it causes cancer of the ears.
+Premium info from all those broadcast messages she reads – and sends to you – on WhatsApp.

 Your mum taps you after a few more minutes.
 You can’t help but applaud her self-control.
 She waited almost a full five minutes before waking you, that was something.
 And, yes you were counting.